iominh/minhongrails.github.io/_posts/2014-10-12-startup-ideas.md

 For example, I may want to know that there's a meetup, hackathon, or conference near me.
 Or I may want to know that Y Combinator has an upcoming deadline.
 I don't want to go to 10 sites to keep track of all these events.
 1. There isn't a great solution for finding individual food items.
 Today I wanted to eat a fish taco and the best solution I found was Yelp, which yelped but was based on textual search of reviews.
-Another solution was [www.foodfinder.net](www.foodfinder.net) but the results it gave back weren't helpful.
+Another solution was [www.foodfinder.net](http://www.foodfinder.net) but the results it gave back weren't helpful.
 1. It would be great to have more friends.
 I mean sure I have some good friends but more friends is better, right?
 1. I wish there was a way to easily monitor my site's performance and appearance across all devices.
 Web development is tough.
+1. I wish there was a way to predict stock market movement to better improve investment returns.

 ....